meilisearch/specifications/text/0191-swap-indexes-api.md

 A user has big changes to make on an index.
 It could be important document schema or index settings changes.

-The deployment workflow with zero-downtimes for clients looks like this:
+The zero-downtimes deployment looks like this:

 1. Search clients search on `indexA`.
-2. The developer build a new index `indexB` representing the new index version to deploy to the search clients.
+2. The developer builds a new index `indexB` representing the new index version to deploy to the search clients.
-3. When `indexB` is built and ready to be deployed, the developer send an indexes swap request to Meilisearch for `indexA` and `indexB`.
+3. When `indexB` is built and ready to be deployed, the developer sends an indexes swap request to Meilisearch for `indexA` and `indexB`.
 4. `indexB` documents, settings and tasks are swapped with `indexA`.
 5. Search clients search on the updated `indexA` without experiencing any downtime.